-SILICA WARNING - Concrete, floor patching compounds, toppings and leveling compounds can contain free crystalline silica.
+SILICA WARNING - Concrete, floor patching compounds, toppings and leveling compounds can contain sawing, grinding or drilling.
 Respirable crystalline silica (particles 1-10 micrometers) can be produced by cutting, sawing, grinding or drilling.
 Respirable silica is classified by OSHA as a 1A carcinogen and is known to cause silicosis and other respiratory diseases.
 Avoid actions that cause dust to become airborne.
 Use local or general ventilation, or protective equipment, to reduce exposure below applicable exposure limits.

 ASBESTOS WARNING - Resilient flooring, backing, lining felt, paint or asphaltic "cutback" adhesives can contain asbestos fibers.
 Avoid actions that cause dust to become airborne.
-Do not sand, dry sweep, dry scrape, drill, saw, beadblast or mechanically chip or pulverize.
+Do not sand, dry sweep, dry scrape, drill, saw, bead blast or mechanically ship or pulverize.
 Regulations may require that the material be tested to determine asbestos content.
-Consult the documents titles, Recommended Work Practices for Removal of Existing Resilient Floor Coverings, available from the Resilient Floor Covering Institute.
+Consult the document titles, recommended work practices for removal of existing resilient floor coverings, available from the resilient floor covering institute.

 LEAD WARNING - Certain paints can contain lead.
 Exposure to excessive amounts of lead dust presents a health hazard.
-Refer to applicable federal, state and local laws and the publication, Lead Based Paint: Guidelines for Hazard Identification and Abatement in Public and Indian Housing, available from the United States Department of Housing and Urban Development.
+Refer to applicable federal, state and local laws of publication.
+Lead based paint: guidelines for hazard identification and abatement in public and Indian housing, available from the United States Department of Housing and Urban Development.

 - G. Maximum moisture vapor emission of the concrete must not exceed 5.5 lbs. per 1000 sq. ft. in a 24 hour period as measured by the calcium chloride moisture emission test conducted in accordance to ASTM F1869.
 If the emissions exceed the limitations, the installation should not proceed until the problem has been corrected. - H. It is essential that pH tests be taken on all concrete floors.
-If the pH is greater than 9, it must be neutralized prior to beginning the installation. - I. Adhesive bond tests should be conducted in several locations throughout the area.
-Glue down 3' x 3' pieces of the flooring with the recommended adhesive and trowel.
+If the pH is greater than 9, it must be neutralized prior to beginning the installation. - Adhesive bond tests should be conducted in several locations throughout the area.
+Glue down 3' x 3' pieces of the flooring with the recommended adhesive and towel.
 Allow to set for 72 hours before attempting to remove.
 A sufficient amount of force should be required to remove the flooring, and there should be adhesive on the subfloor and the back of the flooring.